Emergence of many-body quantum chaos via spontaneous breaking of unitarity

 Starting from Eq.~\ref{eq:K-0} and following the standard $\sigma$-model derivation procedure~\cite{Efetov,Wegner-1979,Kamenev-GUE,Kamenev-Keldysh}, we obtain

 Here $\mathcal{E}$ and $\Phi$ are matrices with elements:

 where $\e_n^a=2\pi (n+1/2)/z_a$ and $\ww_m^a=2\pi m/z_a$ denote the fermionic and bosonic Matsubara frequencies, respectively. $\sigma^3$ indicates the direct product of the third Pauli matrix in the replica space (labeled by $a$) and the identity matrix in the frequency space (indexed by $n$), while $I_f$ represents the $N \times N$ identity matrix in the flavor space (labeled by $i$).
 The phase factor $e^{-i\e_n^a \delta z_a}$ in Eq.~\ref{eq:E}, with $\delta z_a$ being the time discretization interval for path $a$, ensures convergence of the integral.
 We have reduced the problem to a theory of the matrix field $Q$ and bosonic field $\phi$. $Q$ is a Hermitian matrix acting in the replica and Matsubara frequency spaces.
 It decouples the ensemble-average-generated four-fermion term.
 The bosonic field $\phi$ is introduced to decouple the interactions~\cite{FNa}, and carries replica, frequency and flavor indices.
-See supplement~\cite{Sup} for the detailed derivation and the expressions for normalization constants $Z_{\phi}$ and $Z_Q$.
+See Sec.~I.A. of the Supplemental Material~\cite{Sup} for the detailed derivation and the expressions for normalization constants $Z_{\phi}$ and $Z_Q$

 In the large $N\rightarrow \infty$ limit, the functional integral Eq.~\ref{eq:K-1} can be evaluated by considering the saddle points and small fluctuations around them.
 We assume that the decoupling field $\phi$ does not influence the stationary configuration of matrix field $Q$, and obtain from the non-interacting action $S[Q,\phi=0]$ (Eq.~\ref{eq:S-1}) the saddle point equation: